This delicious passionfruit mousse recipe is easy to make and tastes superb.

-Here in Far North Queensland, passionfruit vines are loaded with fruit at the moment.
+Here in Far North Queensland, every passionfruit vine is in fruit at the moment.

-The variety is Panama red and when you cut one open you’ll find it crammed full of plump, juicy pulp that is wonderfully tangy.
+The variety is Panama red.
+When you cut one open, you’ll find it’s crammed full of plump, juicy, tangy pulp.

-Seeing as how this vine is originally native to South America, I decided to share a recipe from that region – after all, they should know how best to use them, right?
+Passionfruit vines are native to South America, so I decided to choose a recipe from that region.
+After all, they should know the best way to use them, right?